A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \begin{itemize}

-\item [$\bullet$] It is shown that the Friedman-Rafsy test has zero asymptotic efficiency, that is, it is powerless against $O(N^{-\frac{1}{2}})$ alternatives (Theorem~\ref{MSTAE}).
+\item[$\bullet$] It is shown that the Friedman-Rafsy test has zero asymptotic efficiency, that is, it is powerless against any $O(N^{-\frac{1}{2}})$ local alternatives (Theorem~\ref{MSTAE}).
 In fact, this phenomenon extends to a large class of random geometric graphs that exhibit local spatial dependence.
-This can be formalized using the notion of {\it stabilization} of geometric graphs \cite{py}, which includes the MST, the $K$-NN graph among others (Theorem~\ref{POWERSTABILIZE}).
+This can be formalized using the notion of {\it stabilization} of geometric graphs \cite{py}, which includes the MST, the $K$-NN graph (where $K=O(1)$ is fixed) among others (Theorem~\ref{POWERSTABILIZE}).

-\item [$\bullet$] On the other hand, the tests based on data-depth~\eqref{QFGsample}-\eqref{depthtest} generally have non-zero asymptotic efficiencies, and hence have non-trivial power against $O(N^{-\frac{1}{2}})$ alternatives (Theorem~\ref{POWERSTABILIZE}).
-Therefore, as discussed at the end of Section \ref{sec:properties}, there seems to be a trade-off between asymptotic efficiencies and computation time needed by the tests based on geometric graphs and those based on data-depth.
+\item[$\bullet$] Our general theorem can be used to compute the asymptotic efficiency of the $K$-NN based test, when $K=K_N \rightarrow \infty$, as well (Proposition \ref{ppn:knn}).
+Here, the Pitman efficiency can be non-zero, when $K$ grows with $N$ sufficiently fast.
+This is reinforced in simulations, which combined with the computational efficiency of the $K$-NN test (running time is polynomial in $K$, the sample size $N$, and the dimension $d$), makes this test particularly attractive, both theoretically and in applications.

+\item [$\bullet$] The Pitman efficiency of tests based on data-depth~\eqref{QFGsample} is computed in Section \ref{depthtest}.
+These tests have non-trivial local power, and hence, non-zero asymptotic efficiencies, for many $O(N^{-\frac{1}{2}})$ alternatives (Theorem~\ref{POWERSTABILIZE}).
+However, as mentioned earlier, these tests become computationally expensive as dimension increases.

+\item [$\bullet$] Recently, Chen and Friedman \cite{chenfriedman} proposed a modification of the test statistic \eqref{2sampleG1}, which is especially powerful when sample size is small and the dimension is large.
+Our general framework can be modified to include these tests as well, and derive their limiting power against local alternatives (Theorem \ref{thm:frnew}).